Discovery

 Each rule below was broken on an engagement once.
 The engagement paid for it.
 They exist so yours does not.

 Pilots prove the team can wire a demo.
-Production proves the architecture.
+Production proves the program.
 The work I take is the second.

-If the architecture does not fit on one page, the engagement is wrong.
+If it does not fit on one page, the engagement is wrong.
 Your team gets the diagram first; the contract follows.

 Day rates reward presence, not output.
 Every engagement is one fixed price, agreed up front.
 Three products, no others.